axax/lunuc/README.md

 * Use of sockets (subscriptions-transport-ws)
 * Travis yml
 * Depolymet to heroku
+* Use of Service worker

 *Todos*
-* Use of Service worker
+* Push notification
 * Docker integration
 * Use of AWS lambda